John Dyke Acland: Prisoner of war

-On 7 October 1777 at the Battle of Bemis Heights, near Stillwater, New York he was shot through the legs by the Americans and was taken prisoner.
+On 7 October 1777 at the Battle of Bemis Heights, near Stillwater, New York he was shot through the legs by American troops and was taken prisoner.
 His wife, Lady Harriet, was allowed to enter the American camp to nurse her husband and was well-treated by the American soldiers.

 Acland was grateful for the treatment received when recuperating as a prisoner of war, so much so that following his return to England he challenged a certain Lieutenant Lloyd to a duel when the latter spoke poorly of Americans at a dinner party.
 Although he survived the duel, he caught a cold during it from which he died at Pixton Park in 1778.